-Athletic trainers have an important role in the diagnosis, assessment, management, treatment and rehabilitation of injured athletes and non-athletes.
-They are recognized by the American Medical Association as allied health professionals.
+An athletic trainer plays an important role in the diagnosis, assessment, management, treatment and rehabilitation of injured athletes and non-athletes.
+Not to be confused with fitness trainers or personal trainers, athletic trainers are recognized by the American Medical Association as allied health care workers.

 Under the supervision of a doctor, an athletic trainer provides emergency and follow-up care to athletes and other clients.

-Athletic trainers serve as an important connection between an injured athlete, the doctor and the coach to determine when it's the correct time for the athlete to begin practicing and competing in athletic competitions.
+They are the liaison between an injured athlete, the doctor and the coach to determine when the athlete is ready to resume athletic practice and competitions.
 They also create athletic injury prevention and treatment programs.

 - Create training programs and routines that improve athletic performance